chrisknapp98/lnu-parallel-computing/assignments/assignment_2/README.md

 #### Gaussian Blur

-As we decided to implement the MPI problems in python, first we implemented the gaussuan blur sequentially without parallelization.
-Then, for curiosity we also implemented a shared memory version using numba.
-Compared to the java implementation from aissignment 1 it performed way better and that shows how well optimized the numba module is.
+As we decided to implement the MPI problems in python, first we implemented the gaussian blur sequentially without parallelization.
+Then, for curiosity, we also implemented a shared memory version using numba.
+Compared to the java implementation from assignment 1 it performed way better and that shows how well optimized the numba module is.
-Then it was time to implement a parallel version with the MPI approach.
-The image is read, a numpy array is being created from that and then we have to split the image into chunks in order to distribute fractions of the image to different workers.
+The parallel version with the MPI approach works the following: The image is read, a numpy array is being created from that and then we have to split the image into chunks in order to distribute fractions of the image to different workers.
 Even though a worker only gets a specific area of the image, still those areas need to overlap with other areas to compute the ideal blurred image.
 That's what the `distribute_chunks_with_overlap` method takes care of.
 The chunks are being distributed through `comm.scatter(chunks, root=0)` and the blur is applied to each single chunk.
 The results from each worker are being collected through `comm.gather(blurred_chunk, root=0)` and afterwards the overlapping parts need to be trimmed.
 Finally, the image needs to be created from the array and written to the target destination.

 #### Sobel Edge Detection

-For this filter we also implemented the serial version, as well as a prallel numba version and a parallel MPI version.
+For this filter we also implemented the serial version, as well as a parallel numba version and a parallel MPI version.
-We could reuse very much of the code used for the image blur and the only differences are actually that we do not have a kernel for this filter and have a different filter calculation per chunk.
+We could reuse a lot of the code used for the image blur and the only differences are actually that we do not have a kernel for this filter and have a different filter calculation per chunk.
 Further, the filter has no variable like the radius.
 Therefore, we still overlap the chunks, but keep it to the absolute minimum which is needed.
 Otherwise two pixels between the chunks would not receive the filter application.

 ### Run Code

-The script contains a sequential implementation, as well as a parallel numba implemenetation and a parallel MPI implementation for both, the gaussian blur and the sobel edge detection.
+The script contains a sequential implementation, as well as a parallel numba implementation and a parallel MPI implementation for both, the gaussian blur and the sobel edge detection.

 The methods are all publicly available in the script and the main block also contains many commented out methods for executing the filters or testing the scalability.